Endangered animals are projected on Empire State Building

 Empire State Tribute To Endangered Animals

-Who put it together?
-It was organized by the Oceanic Preservation Society and the filmmakers of the new Discovery Channel documentary, Racing Extinction, (#RacingExtinction), an upcoming documentary about humans’ impact on threatened species.
+The Oceanic Preservation Society organized it.
+They teamed up with the filmmakers of the new documentary, Racing Extinction.
+To clarify, it’s a documentary about humans’ impact on threatened species.
 Louie Psihoyos was also the director of The Cove.

-Click the below thumbnail for a full-size image:
+For example, click the below thumbnail for a full-size image: